niplav/site/favorites.md

-the [flag of Albania](https://en.wikipedia.org/wiki/Flag_of_Albania) (I may have a thing for birds on flags), my favorite mode of transport is by Zeppelin (primarily æsthetically, train is much more practical and nearly as cool), my favorite solution to disagreement is trade.
+the [flag of Albania](https://en.wikipedia.org/wiki/Flag_of_Albania) (I may have a thing for birds on flags), my favorite mode of transport is by Zeppelin (primarily æsthetically, train is much more practical and nearly as cool), my favorite solution to moral disagreement is trade.

 My favorite activities are [jamming](https://en.wikipedia.org/wiki/Jam_session), standing in front